devgithwaar/protSimi/README.md

 # protSimi

-compute the similarities between different proteins
+Computing/measuring the distance (similarity) of different proteins using the R package "protr"